The Sky Is Pink: Casting

 Bose's first choice for the lead role was Priyanka Chopra Jonas, who she had in mind while writing the script.
 It took six months for Bose to contact Chopra Jonas, whose manager did not give her the script to read.
 According to Bose, Aditi Chaudhary had asked her to make a big Hindi film about her daughter but Roy Kapur initially thought it should be an independent film.
 He suggested Bose should get a well-known film actor first if she wanted to make the film on a bigger budget.
 Bose told him she wanted Chopra Jonas as Aditi and then asked him to contact her and send her a copy of the script, which he did.
 When Chopra Jonas read the script, she wanted to meet Bose and immediately agreed to appear in the film.
 She was the first actor to be cast in the film.
 For Aisha, Maniyar suggested Zaira Wasim, who immediately accepted the offer.

 The film's casting news first appeared in the media in May 2018, suggesting Chopra Jonas, Abhishek Bachchan and Zaira Wasim had been cast in Bose's next untitled project.
 The media reports suggested Wasim had been cast as Aisha Chaudhary with Chopra and Bachchan playing her character's parents.
 A month later, media reports said Farhan Akhtar, who was also one of Bose's top choices, had replaced Bachchan and would be playing the father.
 Chopra Jonas confirmed her involvement in the film on 9 July 2018 by posting a picture of the script of The Sky Is Pink on her Instagram account, revealing the film's title.
 The official announcement followed the next day, confirming Akhtar's and Wasim's casting in the film.

 The Sky Is Pink is the second film to feature Chopra Jonas and Akhtar opposite each other after Dil Dhadakne Do (2015).
 Bose had said Aisha's brother Ishaan was the most difficult character to cast; the casting directors auditioned hundred boys for the part.
 Finally, Rohit Suresh Saraf was cast after four rounds of auditions over four months.
 The Sky Is Pink marked the return of Chopra Jonas to Bollywood films after three years being busy with her Hollywood work.
-After accepting her role in the film, Chopra Jonas asked Kapur and Screwvala to join them as the producer because she believed in the film, wanted to take more responsibility for it and learn about producing from them.
-Kapur and Screwvala, both frequent collaborators of Chopra Jonas, who had starred in several of their films under UTV, agreed to engage Chopra Jonas as a producer, making The Sky Is Pink making the first Hindi film to be produced under her company Purple Pebble Pictures.
+After accepting her role in the film, Chopra Jonas asked Kapur and Screwvala to join them as the producers because she believed in the film, wanted to take more responsibility for it and learn about producing from them.
+Kapur and Screwvala, both frequent collaborators of Chopra Jonas, who had starred in several of their films under UTV, agreed to engage Chopra Jonas as a producer, making The Sky Is Pink the first Hindi film to be produced under her company Purple Pebble Pictures.
 Bose had organized workshops for the actors, who did several rehearsals before the start of filming.